SkamDart/tonic-prost-build-error-example/readme.md

-(Somewhat) minimal example of where tonic/prost-build fails to build internal protos.
+(Somewhat) minimal example of where tonic/prost-build fails to build google provided protos.